 • Milk becomes Miruku

-• Ball becomes Booru
+• Ball transforms into Booru

-• Bus é Basu
+• Bus is Basu

-• Taxi é Takushi
+• Taxi is Takushi

-In addition to transliterations, Japanese people face difficulties pronouncing certain sounds in English, such as "L" and "R" and "V" and "B." These sounds are almost nonexistent in Japanese and are often swapped or simplified.
-This makes communication in English a challenge, both for Japanese speakers and for native speakers trying to understand them.
+In addition to transliterations, Japanese people face difficulties pronouncing certain sounds in English, such as “L” and “R” and “V” and “B.” These sounds are almost nonexistent in Japanese and are often swapped or simplified.
+This makes communication in English a challenge, both for Japanese people and for native speakers trying to understand them.

 Visiting Japan Without Speaking Japanese